DatIT-026/FaceRecognition-Project/README.md

 ### How to use it?
 Follow the trial link provided below or [click me](https://datit-026.github.io/FaceRecognition-Project/), wait for a short time while the system loads the models, and then upload a photo of a person for the system to recognize.

 Unfortunately, the project can only recognize 5 predefined models stored in our database.
 As this is a research-focused project, errors, and limitations are to be expected.

-## Caution
-This website is exclusively for entertainment purposes and is not to be used for any illegal activities.

 ## Explore more?
 View online demo [here](https://datit-026.github.io/FaceRecognition-Project/)